julien-arino/omni-course/SLIDES_MD/2022-10-OMNI-04-ETP-introduction.md

 # Aspergillus

-Genus consisting of 837 species
+Genus with 837 species

-Named after *aspergillium* (holy water sprinkler) after first observation in 1729 by Pier Antonio Micheli, biologist and ... priest
+Named after *aspergillium* (holy water sprinkler), first observation in 1729 by Pier Antonio Micheli, biologist and ... priest

 On the left: *aspergillus niger*

-*Aspergillus fumigatus* causes most (>90%) infections, in particular in individuals with an immunodeficiency
+*Aspergillus fumigatus* causes >90% infections, in particular in individuals with an immunodeficiency

+---

+# Aspergillus fumigatus infections

 Invasive pulmonary aspergillosis (IPA): fungi enter the lung, invade and damage lung tissue and enter blood vessels.
 CFR 50%-95% depending on speed of diagnosis, condition...